swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

     /// Any regular targets defined in this package (except plugin targets),
     /// in the same order as they are specified in the package manifest. var targets: [Target] { get }
 }

+/// Represents the origin of a package in the graph. public enum PackageOrigin {
+    /// A root package (unversioned).
+    case root

+    /// A local package, referenced by path (unversioned). case local(path: String)

+    /// A package from a Git repository, with a URL and with a textual
+    /// description of the resolved version or branch name (for display
+    /// purposes only), along with the corresponding SCM revision.
+The
+    /// revision is the Git commit hash and may be useful for plugins
+    /// that generates source code that includes version information. case repository(url: String, displayVersion: String, scmRevision: String)

+    /// A package from a registry, with an identity and with a textual
+    /// description of the resolved version or branch name (for display
+    /// purposes only).
+    case registry(identity: String, displayVersion: String) }

 /// Represents a resolved dependency of a package on another package.
 Other